 All children will get into trouble or throw the occasional tantrum.
 However, when emotional meltdowns, anger, or isolation becomes common or severe, many adults are not sure what to do.
 Children may not know how to socialize with peers, they may have trouble reading or studying, or they may be unable to identify and control their emotions.
 If these challenges arise in your child’s life, we can help.

 If you’re seeking help for your child or for your family, please schedule a consultation.
 We will contact you by phone at a time that is convenient for you so we can discuss your needs and learn more about your situation.
-Counseling services for children in Bloomfield Hills or Taylor are by appointment only, Monday through Saturday between 9 am to 8 pm
+Counseling services for children in Taylor are by appointment only, Monday through Saturday between 9 am to 8 pm

-Our child therapists in Bloomfield Hills and Taylor, MI are trained to work especially with children.
+Our child therapists in Taylor, MI are trained to work especially with children.
 We provide compassionate care and treatment built for the child’s age, personality, and their unique situation.
 Before your child begins therapy, you will meet your child’s counselor and discuss their therapy plan.
 We understand how important trust is to both you and your child, and that is why we provide complete transparency and establish strong communication from the start.

 Should your child see a therapist?